moh2661978/moh2661978/README.md

-### Hi there
+### Hi there 👋
-- 😄 Check Out My Portfolio https://fmvertextech.wixsite.com/fmvertextech, and https://linktr.ee/MohMahmoud
+Welcome to my GitHub profile!

-- 🔭 I’m currently working on LMS Platform
+- 🔭 I’m currently working on a Virtual Try-On Clothes App and an LMS Platform.
-- 🌱 I’m currently learning UX Design/Javascript/C++/SQL/Paython
+- 🌱 I’m currently learning React, Angular, MongoDB, TensorFlow.js, and advanced JavaScript concepts.
-- 👯 I’m looking to collaborate on SQL
+- 👯 I’m looking to collaborate on Front-End Development and AI-Powered Web Applications.
-- 🤔 I’m looking for help with LMS Platform
+- 🤔 I’m looking for help with integrating Pose Estimation into e-commerce platforms.
-- 💬 Ask me about HTML/CSS/WordPress/WIX/GoDaddy/Shopify/Digital MArketing/Arduino/LEGO EV3
+- 💬 Ask me about HTML, CSS, JavaScript, WordPress, WIX, Bootstrap, UX Design, and integrating AI into web projects.
-- 📫 How to reach me/ email me at: moh2661978@gmail.com
+- 📫 How to reach me: email me at moh2661978@gmail.com or check out my portfolio at [FM Vertex Tech](https://fmvertextech.wixsite.com/fmvertextech) and [Linktree](https://linktr.ee/MohMahmoud).
+- 😄 Pronouns: He/Him.
+- ⚡ Fun fact: I love blending creativity with technology to build innovative user experiences!

 <!--
 **moh2661978/moh2661978** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.